 But before you embark on this moderate hike, ensure you respond to any call of nature at the facilities in the parking lot area.
 You will not get any rest stops along the hill trail or at the Preikestolen.

 The ascent along the hill trail gets steeper and steeper until you reach Pulpit Rock.
 As reported by previous hikers, the climbing involved walking through a steep gravel path that opens up to steps.
-These steps were recently constructed by Nepali Sherpas and are similar to those found on mountainsides in Nepal.
+Nepali Sherpas recently constructed these steps similar to those found on mountainsides in Nepal.

 It is easy to go through the first section of the steps, which opens to the flat ground of this hill trail.
-As you continue your Pulpit Rock hike, you will come across a wooden bridge over a wetland.
-It is the first place where you can rest and gather more energy for the steep climb ahead.
+As you continue your Pulpit Rock hike, you will cross a wooden bridge over a wetland.
+It is the first place to rest and gather more energy for the steep climb.

 Features Along the Preikestolen Trails

 There is a lot to see along this hill trail to Pulpit Rock.
 From the wet area with a wooden bridge, climb the next section with stairs, which is also the steepest.
-If you make it (which we wholeheartedly believe you will), you open up to a vast open area called Tjødane.
+If you make it (which we believe you will), you open up to a vast Tjødane area.
 This area has three small lakes and an emergency shelter.

 This is the last section of the trail.
 You need to be cautious because it can be steep and slippery during the rainy season.
-If you come to this place during the main hiking season, you will start seeing people after you cross over the bridge.
+If you come to this place during the main hiking season, you will start seeing people after you cross the bridge.
 That tells you that your destination is now nearer than you thought.
-You only need a short hike along the cliff before you get to the top of Pulpit Rock.
+You only need a short hike along the cliff before getting to Pulpit Rock’s top.

 See Related: Best Hiking Trails in the World You Must Visit